awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/kinesis-kpl-writing.md

 // Do other stuff ...
 ```

-## Responding to Results Synchronously<a name="w3ab1c11b7b7c23b7"></a>
+## Responding to Results Synchronously<a name="kinesis-kpl-writing-synchronous"></a>

 In the previous example, the code didn't check whether the KPL user records succeeded\.
-The KPL performs any retries needed to account for failures, but if you want to check on the results, you can examine them using the `Future` objects that are returned from `addUserRecord`, as in the following example \(previous example shown for context\):
+The KPL performs any retries needed to account for failures\.
+But if you want to check on the results, you can examine them using the `Future` objects that are returned from `addUserRecord`, as in the following example \(previous example shown for context\):

 ```
 KinesisProducer kinesis = new KinesisProducer();